Why Submit the FAFSA and CSS Profile: Maximizing Financial Aid Eligibility

 Why is the CSS Profile Important?

-While the FAFSA is used primarily for federal and state aid, the CSS Profile provides a more detailed analysis of a family’s financial situation.
-This enables colleges to allocate their funds most effectively.
+While the FAFSA is used primarily for federal and state aid, the CSS Profile provides a more detailed analysis of a family’s financial situation; allowing colleges to allocate their funds most effectively.

 Here are a few reasons why the CSS Profile is important: